maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

   - orderly
 slug: serverside-mathjax
 output: hugodown::hugo_document
-rmd_hash: 4c54e3036fb02ea4
+rmd_hash: 3d75b21c2aac250a

 ---

-*I'll be giving a keynote talk at the *Rencontres R* (French R conference) in two weeks, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not talk about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*
+*I'll be giving a remote keynote talk at the *Rencontres R* (French R conference) in two weeks, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not talk about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*

 <div class="highlight">